SamuelSebastianMartin/neural_networks/notes/neuron_notes.md

 ---------------------

 ### Input
-    It should take a vector, X, of x-values
+    It should take a vector, X, of x-values, each value corresponding to one feature.
+    The Neuron will process one datum at a time.

 ### Output
-    This will be a scalar (as it is a single neuron, not a network it will not output a vector.
+    This will be a scalar, y, as it is a single neuron, not a network.

 ### Formula
     ŷ = σ(X·w + b),